Life Upside Down

 Life Upside Down is a 2022 American romantic comedy film directed and written by Cecilia Miniucchi.
 It stars Bob Odenkirk, Danny Huston, Radha Mitchell and Rosie Fellner.

 Shot remotely during the early months of the COVID-19 pandemic in 2020, the film premiered at the 79th Venice Film Festival on September 1, 2022.
 It was released in limited theaters and video on demand on January 27, 2023.
-It is scheduled to stream on AMC+ in April 2023.
+It began streaming on AMC+ in April 2023.

 Premise

 In March 2020, during the COVID-19 lockdowns three couples are uprooted from their high-society lives.
 They are now trapped in their individual Los Angeles homes and are forced to spend all day and night with their significant other.